KarenAzevedoFF/notes/Tour_libs.md

 `Cons:`
 - It is not used much, compared to the other libs
-- The others libs seem easier to use than this one
+- The other libs seem easier to use than this one

-# react-tourist
+## react-tourist
 https://github.com/khankuan/react-tourist

 `Cons:`
 - Little used, code not updated recently

+# Conclusion:
+- The `reactour` and the `react-joyride` seem the best options.
+Both has great documentation.
+I really like the reactour, it is extremely simple and has good code examples.